no10ds/DEPRECATED-rapid-api/docs/guides/contributing/dev-usage.md

 1. Application service spins-up
     1. No domains or datasets exist
-    2. No user groups exist
-2. Client app registered and given desired permissions
+2. Client app/user registered and given desired permissions
-3. Client app uploads schema to define the first dataset
+3. Client app/user uploads schema to define the first dataset
-    1. _User_ group created in Cognito, in anticipation of granting users access to upload data to the dataset
-4. User registered and assigned to the desired user groups
-5. User logs in to the UI
+4. User logs in to the UI
-6. User uploads dataset file
+5. User uploads dataset file
-7. AWS Glue Crawler runs to look at the data a construct a metadata schema in the Glue Catalog
+6. AWS Glue Crawler runs to look at the data a construct a metadata schema in the Glue Catalog
-8. The data is available to be queried by a client app via the `/docs` page or via a programmatic client
+7. The data is available to be queried by a client app via the `/docs` page or via a programmatic client

 ## Authorisation flows